 Crypto assets (also referred to as "virtual currencies" and "digital currencies") are digital assets designed to act as a medium of exchange.
 Although crypto assets are an emerging asset class, they are not presently widely accepted as a medium of exchange.
-There are thousands of crypto assets, the most well-known of which is Bitcoin.
+There are thousands of crypto assets, the most well-known of which is bitcoin.

 Bitcoin or BTC was the first decentralized crypto asset.
-Bitcoin is a type of crypto asset that is not issued by a government, bank or central organization.
-Bitcoin exists on an online, peer-to-peer computer network that hosts the Bitcoin Blockchain.
-Bitcoin has no physical existence and exists solely through the record of bitcoin transactions on the Bitcoin Blockchain.
-The Bitcoin Network allows people to exchange tokens of value, bitcoins, which are recorded on a public transaction ledger known as a Blockchain.
-The Fund may invest indirectly in bitcoin through the Grayscale Bitcoin Trust and through other pooled investment vehicles that provide exposure to crypto assets.
-Grayscale Bitcoin Trust is a Bitcoin ETF that enables investors to gain exposure to bitcoin in the form of a security while avoiding the challenges of buying, storing, and safekeeping bitcoin, directly.
+It is created and transmitted through the operations of the peer-to-peer bitcoin network, a decentralized network of computers that operates on cryptographic protocols.
+The bitcoin network allows people to transfer bitcoin through recordation of such transfers on a public transaction ledger known as a blockchain.
+The Portfolios may invest indirectly in bitcoin through a Delaware statutory trust, Grayscale Bitcoin Trust ETF ("Grayscale Bitcoin Trust") and through other pooled investment vehicles that provide exposure to crypto assets.
+The Grayscale Bitcoin Trust is a Bitcoin ETF and enables investors to gain exposure to bitcoin in the form of a security while avoiding the challenges of buying, storing, and safekeeping bitcoin, directly.

 In addition to the general risks of investing in other investment vehicles, the value of the Portfolios' indirect investments in crypto assets are subject to fluctuations in the value of the crypto asset, which can be highly volatile.
 The value of crypto assets is determined by the supply and demand for crypto assets in the global market for the trading of crypto assets, which consists primarily of transactions on crypto asset trading platforms.
-The price of one crypto asset could drop precipitously (including to zero) for a variety of reasons including but not limited to regulatory changes, a crisis of confidence in the crypto asset network or a change in user preference to competing crypto assets.
+The price of a crypto asset could drop precipitously (including to zero) for a variety of reasons including but not limited to regulatory changes, a crisis of confidence in the crypto asset network or a change in user preference to competing crypto assets.
 The Portfolios' exposure to crypto assets can result in substantial losses to the Portfolios.